 Frequently Asked Questions

-Web Font licenses can be purchased from either Font Spring or My Fonts.
+Web Font licenses can be purchased from either Font Spring or Font Bros.

 All forms of web embedding is allowed for the freeware fonts.
-If you would like to say thanks for the free fonts, please consider purchasing a retail font.
+If you would like to say thanks for the free fonts, please consider purchasing any retail font from my collection.

 I want to use one of your freeware fonts in a commercial design.
 Do I need to purchase a license?

-A special license is needed for the following: alphabet or letterform-related products for resale, creation software embedding.
+A special license is needed for the following: creation software embedding.

 All forms of web embedding (except creation software) is allowed for the freeware fonts.
 Please contact me for more info and specific questions.